JupiterOne/sdk/packages/integration-sdk-cli/src/bocchi/README.md

 ### Authentication

 Bocchi currently supports two different methods of authentication for
 integrations: Endpoint authentication and Config Value authentication.

+Endpoint authentication is used when the product we're integrating with requires an API request to a special endpoint to receive authentication headers that will be used in all future requests.
+However, if the product does not require a special authentication endpoint to be hit and instead something like a pre-made API token can be sent on all API requests, then Config Value authentication can be used.

-If the developer decides that Config Value authentication should be used for the integration - that is, authentication information is provided in the instance config - then the graph project Bocchi generates will have an incomplete `verifyAuthentication()` function in the client.
+Note that if Config Value authentication is used for the integration - that is, authentication information is provided in the instance config - then the graph project Bocchi generates will have an incomplete `verifyAuthentication()` function in the client.
 This is because the graph-project generator does not know what endpoint to use for verifying authentication.

 <b>The developer will need to manually update the generated
 verifyAuthentication() function and choose what endpoint should be used for